alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 You should:

-- develop your Rails app in line with the [GOV.UK developer documentation on conventions for Rails applications](rails-conv)
+- develop your Rails app in line with the [GOV.UK developer documentation on conventions for Rails applications][rails-conv]
-- name your Rails app in line with the [GOV.UK developer documentation on conventions for naming apps](naming)
+- name your Rails app in line with the [GOV.UK developer documentation on conventions for naming apps][naming]

 ## Set up a GitHub repo for the Rails app

-Set up a GitHub repo for your Rails app by following the [GOV.UK developer documentation on automatically configuring a GitHub repo](auto-config).
+Set up a GitHub repo for your Rails app by following the [GOV.UK developer documentation on automatically configuring a GitHub repo][auto-config].

-You must add a description to the __About__ section in the GitHub repo to make sure that you can add your app to the [GOV.UK developer documentation applications page](app-list).
+You must add a description to the __About__ section in the GitHub repo to make sure that you can add your app to the [GOV.UK developer documentation applications page][app-list].

 If you do not do this, you will see Middleman errors when the GOV.UK developer documentation is building.
 These errors will refer to attempts to modify a frozen empty string